The Twisted Whiskers Show

-The Twisted Whiskers Show is an animated television series based on the Twisted Whiskers greeting cards created by Terrill Bohlar for American Greetings.
+The Twisted Whiskers Show is an animated series based on the Twisted Whiskers greeting cards created by Terrill Bohlar for American Greetings.
 The series was produced by American Greetings Properties (and its related company CloudCo, Inc.), Telegael, DQ Entertainment and MoonScoop Entertainment.

-The show aired along with Strawberry Shortcake's Berry Bitty Adventures (The Hub).
-The Twisted Whiskers Show first began airing on CBBC in the UK, on September 26, 2009.
-Since then, it has later premiered internationally (on Teletoon in Canada, on MTV3 Junior in Finland, on Disney Channel in Japan and on Cartoon Network in Latin America) until it first aired in the US on October 10, 2010 on the Hasbro/Discovery TV network, Discovery Family (formerly known as The Hub until October 13, 2014) as the first program of said network.
-The series finale aired on March 1, 2010.
-52 episodes were aired and produced.
+The Twisted Whiskers Show first premiered on CBBC in the United Kingdom on September 26, 2009.
+Internationally, it aired on Teletoon in Canada, MTV3 Junior in Finland, Disney Channel in Japan, and on Cartoon Network in Latin America.
+In the United States, The Twisted Whiskers Show premiered on October 10, 2010, as the first program to air on the Hasbro/Discovery-owned children's network, The Hub (known today as Discovery Family).
+The series finale aired on December 1 of the same year.
+52 11-minute segments were aired and produced.